 I enjoyed Totally Vegan, where I had a pot of Earl Grey and the most enormous gluten free, oozing and still warm chocolate brownie for a bargainous £3.50.
 When I couldn’t squeeze in another crumb, the owner kindly offered to bag me up the rest.
 It’s one of those great spaces that feels bright and vibrant while still being cozy, so it’s definitely one for your address book.

-Fargo is the kind of place where I could see a group of us settling in for a few hours exploring with plenty of time to refuel and enjoy all there is to offer.
-It’s a feast for the eyes with great artwork and plenty of colour throughout.
+Fargo is a feast for the eyes with great artwork and plenty of colour throughout.
 If you like your cultural quarter to feel like a celebration, Fargo’s your Village.

 Coventry’s Transport Museum is of interest to more than just your favourite petrolhead.
 It tells the story of how mechanised travel was widely influenced by social changes and was itself amended by social mores.
 And it has the biggest collection of British road transport in the world, reflecting Coventry’s status as the birthplace of the British cycle and motoring industries.

-As you walk through the museum you’ll encounter everything from the original bicycles manufactured in the city to the magnificent (and way larger than I had imagined) Thrust 2.
+As you navigate the museum you’ll encounter everything from the original bicycles manufactured in the city to the magnificent (and way larger than I had imagined) Thrust 2.
 There are some lovely touches as you pass through.
-There’s a spirited discussion of appropriate gear for lady cyclists – knickerbockers of course – and some rather fine looking early cars.
+There’s a spirited discussion of appropriate gear for lady cyclists – knickerbockers of course.
 I was very happy to bump into a Triumph Spitfire, one of my dad’s better car purchasing decisions.
 I have happy memories of a red convertible just like the one in the museum.

 This is most definitely a family friendly spot, so head on over.
 You’ll find a big coffee shop downstairs, where the early-finishing explorers can get refueled while the others are still wandering.
 The museum is open from 10-5 daily.